 Who is eligible?

-Vaccines are for anyone who lives, works or studies in Massachusetts.
-They are provided free for everyone, regardless of insurance status, and will not impact your immigration status.
+Vaccines are free for everyone, regardless of insurance status, and will not impact your immigration status.
 Find a more detailed eligibility list here.

-New appointment announcements for the county will be posted at least 6 to 12 hours in advance at getvaccinatedberkshires.org, according to local organizers.
-Clinics often are updated Thursdays, when county vaccine officials get their weekly allocations from the state.
+New appointment announcements for the county are posted at least 6 hours in advance at getvaccinatedberkshires.org.
+Clinics often are updated late in the week or over the weekend, when county vaccine officials get their weekly allocations from the state.

-You can find vaccine appointments directly at maimmunizations.org.
-The state has recently updated its PrepMod software to create a "waiting room."
-Local officials say the change means that, once you are able to make an appointment, the software will save your place in line while you enter your personal information.
-It will speed the process up if you have your information on hand before going to register, including insurance details.
+Local officials say that, once you are able to make an appointment, the software will save your place in line for 25 minutes while you enter your personal information.
+To speed up the process, have your insurance details on hand before going to register.

-Check mass.gov/covidvaccinemap to see which local pharmacies giving vaccines.
-While pharmacies often have fewer appointments and have experienced some registration hiccups, some county residents have successfully made first and second dose appointments this way.
+Check mass.gov/covidvaccinemap to see which local pharmacies and other providers are giving vaccines.
+You may be able to find pharmacy appointments at vaxfinder.mass.gov.
+While pharmacies often have fewer appointments and have experienced some registration hiccups, many county residents have successfully made first and second dose appointments this way.

 I got a clinic link forwarded to me via email.
 Should I sign up?